cap-js/docs/node.js/cds-tx.md

 Think of it as if each run happens in an own thread with own context, with automatic transaction management.

-The nested context inherits values from `cds.context`.
+By default, the nested context inherits all values from `cds.context`, especially user and tenant.
 Use the argument `options` if you want to override values, for example to run the background thread with different user or tenant than the one you called `cds.spawn()` from.